 How much does it cost to buy a whole house generator?

-Now that I am all set up, I want to share the knowledge I have picked up along the way so that hopefully your generator buying process will be easier and more straightforward than mine.
+Now that I am set up, I want to share knowledge I picked up along the way so that your generator buying process is easier and more straightforward than mine.
 I am aiming to make this a comprehensive guide, so by the time you read through it all, you will be ready to pick out the best generator for your needs.

-In addition to the cost of your generator, for installing a permanent home generator ranges somewhere between $500 to $3000, depending on how laborious the installation job proves to be.
-Since portable units are mobile they do not require professional installation assistance.
+In addition to the cost of your generator, the total cost including installation ranges somewhere between $500 to $3000.
+Portable units are mobile so they do not require professional installation assistance.

-In the section below, we break down the actual cost of your generator in greater detail depending on your home's specifications.
+In the section below, we break down the actual cost of your generator in greater detail based on your home's specifications.

 What size generator is needed to power a house?